AvneetSidhu/VMStream/README.md

 Clone the repo and run: `go build` in the root of the project to compile.
 The resulting executable is the server that will run inside the virtual machine that will be streamed.

 You will also need a way to provide audio and video packets to the SFU to be forwarded.
 This can be done easily using GStreamer which will capture both audio and video and forward them as RTP.
-Initially, I tried to use FFMPEG for this job but it does not support multiplexing audio and video from the same command for rtp, and separating audio / video commands would result in out of sync clocks and require a/v sync on the server.
 Forward Audio to `port: 5004` and video to `port: 5006`.

 Ex: `gst-launch-1.0 -v rtpbin name=rtpbin \
 ximagesrc use-damage=0 ! video/x-raw,framerate=30/1 ! videoconvert ! queue ! vp8enc deadline=1 ! rtpvp8pay ! rtpbin.send_rtp_sink_0 \